 A: Housing is of a high standard, although options vary depending on your budget.
-The most economic option is renting a flat in a building, but if you have extra cash you can get a stand-alone villa in a compound or a flat in a tower, which are the most expensive choices.
-You also can choose between furnished, semi furnished or empty housing.
+The most economical option is renting a flat in a building, but if you have extra cash, you can get a stand-alone villa in a compound or a flat in a tower, which are the most expensive choices.
+You also can choose between furnished, semi-furnished or empty housing.

-Q: Any areas/suburbs you’d recommend for expats to live in?
+Q: Are there any areas/suburbs you’d recommend for expats to live in?

-A: All areas in Qatar are safe and clean, but I’d suggest choosing one near your work or kids’ schools as it can get crowded at peak hour.
+A: All areas in Qatar are safe and clean, but I’d suggest choosing one near your work or kids’ schools, as it can get crowded at peak hours.

 Meeting people and making friends